programming-team-code/programming_team_code/README.md

 ## License and Attribution

-I've added links to sources when applicable.
+We've added links to sources when applicable.
 Everything is under the CC0 license; please use/take anything with no strings attached.

 ## Other CP repos